 OregonSaves functions as a Roth individual retirement plan (IRA) funded via post-tax payroll deductions.
 Employees of participating businesses are automatically enrolled in the plan within 60 days of their hiring date at a default contribution rate of 5%.
 This rate increases 1% annually up to a 10% maximum, though employees may change their contribution rates or opt out of the program at any time.
 The first $1,000 is invested in an OregonSaves Capital Preservation Fund, followed by an OregonSaves Target Retirement Fund, depending on the employee’s age.

 Which employers need to register and when?

-Private businesses with four employees or less have until an unspecified date in 2022 to register for OregonSaves.
-The deadline for all other employers in the state has since passed.
+Private businesses with one to three employees have until July 31, 2023 to register for OregonSaves.
+The deadline for all other employers in the state has passed.

 What if employers already offer another retirement plan?

 Employers who sponsor a 401(k) or other qualified retirement plan are not required to participate in OregonSaves, but must certify their exemption online.
 Exemption certificates are valid for three years from the filing date.

 Who is eligible to participate in the OregonSaves retirement program?

 OregonSaves is open to all individuals 18 years of age or older who are employed in Oregon, have earned income and are eligible to contribute to an IRA.
 This includes part-time workers, seasonal employees who work at least 60 days, self-employed individuals and employees who don’t qualify for an employer-sponsored plan.

 What are the benefits of OregonSaves?